 If you follow us on any of our social media platforms, you’ve probably already caught a glimpse of our newest addition to Wessex Tubas’ extensive range of brass instruments; namely, the forthcoming TF458 British F Tuba.

-First produced in the late 1800s, up until the 1960s, the British F Tuba is probably most well known for its use in Vaughan Williams’ 1953 Tuba Concerto, where the very first serious Tuba solo was heard - making Tuba history.
+First produced in the late 1800s, only up until the 1960s, the British F Tuba is probably most well known for its place in Vaughan Williams’ 1953 Tuba Concerto, where the very first serious Tuba solo was heard - making Tuba history.

 A particularly rare instrument, the British F Tuba was last made by Besson, before being discontinued in the late 1960s, and is perfectly suited to Orchestral pieces from almost any British composers, such as Elgar, Holst, Walton and of course, Vaughan Williams.